kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 * [Create the picture](#picture-creation)
 * [Transform it](#picture-transformation) (optional)
 * [Lay it out by aligning it with other pictures](#picture-layout) (optional)
-* Attach mouse event handlers to it (optional)
 * Draw it
 * Animate it as you continue to transform it (optional)
 * Check for collisions with other pictures (optional)
-* Interact with it as a user via the event handlers(optional)
+* Attach mouse event handlers to it to interact with it (optional)

 The above Picture capabilites enable the following:
 * Functional art